eduk8s-tests/lab-kubeapps-testing/workshop/content/exercises/03-adding-new-repositories.md

 ![](kubeapps-add-repositories.png)

-It will be empty at this point as no additional respositories have yet been added to the selected namespace.
+If there are any globally enabled catalogs they will be listed.

+There should not be any catalogs registered against the current namespace.

-To add a new application repository, click on the **Add App Repository** button.
+To add a new application repository to the current namespace, click on the **Add App Repository** button.
 This will yield the popup:

 ![](kubeapps-add-repository-popup.png)